bufbuild-ru/docs/docs/bsr/policy-checks/uniqueness/index.md

     ![enforcement toggle](../../../images/bsr/policy-checks/enforce-toggle.png)

 The uniqueness check is now enabled for your instance, and the BSR blocks any attempted commits that include collisions.

+## Exception for Buf-managed modules

+When checking for unique file paths and type names, the BSR ignores the [Buf-managed modules](../../admin/instance/managed-modules/), given that their sources aren't managed by Buf nor by the BSR administrators or users.
+This allows BSR users to have their own copies of any of those modules, and/or reuse some of those file paths.
+The BSR does report collisions across 2 or more user-managed modules, even if those file paths or type names are also present in the Buf-managed modules.